 - California cops have 48 hours to charge a suspect with a crime before they have to release him.
 The standard under federal law is actually 72 hours, but You Have 72 Hours isn't a trope.

-- Speaking of cops, "To protect and to serve" isn't a general police slogan, just the slogan of the Los Angeles Police Department.
+- "To protect and to serve" isn't a general police slogan, just the slogan of the Los Angeles Police Department.

 - The LAPD vehicle livery (black hood, white cabin, black trunk) has also become popular all over the US.
 Even in places where the nearest major city does something different.
 Newark◊, Hoboken◊, and Jersey City Police vehicles◊ copy the style of LAPD cars◊ rather than neighboring New York◊.